Westwood AEGD Preceptorship

 Clinical observation occurs in the AEGD clinic located at the Westwood site.
-Preceptors are given the opportunity to observe and assist the treating faculty or resident dentist in various dental disciplines such as prosthodontics, periodontal and oral surgery, esthetic dentistry, implant dentistry, simple orthodontics, endodontics, and care of the medically compromised patient.
+Preceptors are given the opportunity to observe and and assist the treating faculty or resident dentist with limited chair-side assisting duties in various dental disciplines such as prosthodontics, periodontal and oral surgery, esthetic dentistry, implant dentistry, simple orthodontics, endodontics, and care of the medically compromised patient.

 A certificate of attendance is awarded upon successful completion of the program.
 This certificate is not the same as the postgraduate program certificate awarded to full-time international postgraduates in specialty training as a qualification for recognition by the Commission on Dental Accreditation.

 Length of Program: 1 – 4 quarters.
 Applicants must specify the quarter they would like to begin and the length of program they desire.
 It is encouraged for preceptors to begin during the summer quarter for 1 year (4 quarters).